 Using gate reflectometry in a gate defined GaAs DQD J.I.
 Colless et al., achieved charge sensitivity of 6.3 meHz-1/2, having Cg/CΣ ≈ 0.05 [14].
 Using 1.9 nm HfSiON oxide as dielectric in a silicon nanowire field effect transistor, M.F.
 Gonzalez – Zalba et al. achieved a charge sensitivity of 37 μeHz-1/2, with Cg/CΣ = 0.92 [12].
 For comparison, the sensitivity achieved using ohmic reflectometry and a rf-QPC (rf-SET) as a charge sensor is 100 μeHz-1/2 (0.9 μeHz-1/2) [12].
 Thus the performance of gate reflectometry is very close to that of ohmic reflectometry.
 In our system using by using ~ 4nm HfO2 as a dielectric, which has εroxide = 24, we expect to have a Cg/CΣ comparable to that reported in [12].

-The first generation of the gate reflectometry setup will emerge from the second generation of the ohmic reflectometry by changing inductor values and by trying inductors of different core material and size in order to reduce inductor losses.

 Optimizing the gate reflectometry

 From the equation for ∆φ, it is clear that there are two factors which are critical for getting a sensitive gate reflectometry setup.
 Firstly to reduce the parasitic capacitance Cp as much as possible by engineering the sample holder.
 Secondly, to achieve high quality factor Q of the resonant circuit.

 For reducing the parasitic capacitance Cp coming from the coupling of the PCB RF lines and bonding pads to the ground planes, the Sonnet software can be used.
 Simulations of the PCB RF lines and bonding pads geometric capacitance in respect to their dimensions, routing configuration and PCB dielectric will be performed.